iqbalcodes6602/cloudlab/readme.md

     nodemon index.js
     ```

-7. Start by creating a account or login as admin.
+7. Start by creating an account or login as admin.